kandiaga/SimpleForum/README.md

 ## SimpleForum Sponsors

-We would like to extend our thanks to the following sponsors for funding SimpleForum development.
-If you are interested in becoming a sponsor, please visit the [SimpleForum Partners program](https://partners.SimpleForum.com).
+ If you are interested in becoming a sponsor, please visit the [SimpleForum Partners program](https://www.buymeacoffee.com/ndiaga).

 ## License